chengyucatch/chingchuan-chen.github.com/_posts/2015-04-07-how-to-compile-R-with-mkl.md

 If you want to change the default language of R, you can do that:
 {% highlight bash %}
 subl ~/.Renviron
-{% endhighlight %}

-Add following line into the file:
+# Add following line into the file:
-{% highlight bash %}
-LANGUAGE="en"
+# LANGUAGE="en"
 {% endhighlight %}